clockgit/Website-Comparison-Tool/README.md

 - Run the script using the following command:
 `python3 test.py
 `
 - Update paths.txt with on path per line.
-Don't leave any blank lines, all must start with / and currently does not handle duplicates.
+Don't leave any blank lines, all must start with / and currently does not handle duplicates

 - The script will prompt you to enter the URLs of the two websites you want to compare.
 Enter the URLs as requested.